Hear what people are saying about Sarah Partridge!

 Her new album is a case in point.
 It is a tribute to her deceased father, and the one original song, the affecting "Dancing in My Mind," finds her reminiscing on childhood memories, and on loss, from a grown-up, philosophical perspective.
 That same perspective pervades Partridge's outlook on her somewhat non-traditional, yet largely happy career.

-Reviews for Blame It On My Youth
+Blame It On My Youth